AllanWang/DST-Mods/Development.md

 ## Mod Format

-In short, a mod requires `modinfo.lua` for metadata and `modmain.lua` for actual code.
+A mod requires `modinfo.lua` for metadata and `modmain.lua` for actual code.
 You can take a look at any small mod for details.

 ## Source Code